mglsj/walkman-pdf-to-utf/readme.md

-# Walkman Chanikya to UTF-8 Converter
+# Walkman Chanakya to UTF-8 Converter

-NCERT Hindi books are encoded in Walkman Chanikya font.
+NCERT Hindi books are encoded in Walkman Chanakya font.
 This script converts the text to UTF-8 encoding.

 Steps to convert: